RotClub/RTYPE/README.md

 ## Build:

-This project works only on Linux and MacOS and is built with CMake.
+This project works on Linux, MacOS and Windows and is built with CMake.
 Before building the project, you need to pull the submodules with the following command:

 ```bash